 Where to eat in Oslo

-If you have purchased Oslo Pass check where you get the discount, there are some decent places on their list.
-But as a local, I would recommend you have lunch or dinner at Østbanehallen – Oslo Central Station.
-It is a concept with several restaurants in one hall with a very relaxed atmosphere and an excellent place for watching Norwegians hurry home from work.
+If you have purchased Oslo Pass, check where you get the discount; some decent places are on their list.
+But as a local, I recommend you have lunch or dinner at Østbanehallen – Oslo Central Station.
+It is a concept with several restaurants in one hall, a very relaxed atmosphere, and an excellent place for watching Norwegians hurry home from work.

-Vippa Oslo is this super cool food, culture, and education center located at the edge of Vippetangen, right by the Oslo Fjord.
-Vippa offers food and drinks in chill surroundings as well as concerts, lectures and other exciting events.
-Vippa is the host of multiple food-stands providing a sustainable and diverse menu to Oslo’s increasingly bustling foodscape.
+Vippa Oslo is this super cool food, culture, and education center at the edge of Vippetangen, right by the Oslo Fjord.
+Vippa offers food and drinks in chill surroundings, concerts, lectures, and other exciting events.
+Vippa hosts multiple food stands, providing a sustainable and diverse menu to Oslo’s increasingly bustling foodscape.
 Vippa’s vision is to bring together cultures through cuisines.

-The new up and coming street food hall Oslo street food has opened its doors 5 minutes walk from Oslo central station.
+Another street food hall, Oslo Street Food, is a 5-minute from Oslo Central Station.
 It has the same serving concept as Vippa.
 In my personal opinion, Vippa is better due to its venue and vibe, but the food is excellent in both places.

 Where to stay in Oslo

-There are many hotels in Oslo, both large chains like Choice, Thon, and Scandic, but also small brands.
+There are many hotels in Oslo, large chains like Choice, Thon, and Scandic, and small brands.
 Lately, Airbnb has taken some of the markets.
-If you want to stay at one of the coolest hotels in Oslo, I recommend The Thief at Tjuvholmen or the Amerikalinjen, which was voted as the best hotel to stay at in 2019 by the readers of the Condé Nast Traveler magazine.
-Thon Hotel Opera near the Opera House is very lovely too.
-They are both located very central but in two different areas.
+Suppose you want to stay at one of the coolest hotels in Oslo.
+In that case, I recommend The Thief at Tjuvholmen, the Sommero House on Solli Plass, behind the Royal Palace, or the Amerikalinjen, which was voted as the best hotel to stay at in 2019 by the readers of the Condé Nast Traveler magazine.
+The Thon Hotel Opera near the Opera House is lovely too.
+They are all located very centrally but in two different areas.
 But like in any other city, hotels get cheaper the farther away from the center you stay in.

-Another great city to visit in Norway is a city of Bergen on the west coast.
-Read Travelweekli’s 4 Day Bergen Norway Itinerary for tips for Bergen
+Another great city to visit in Norway is the city of Bergen on the west coast.
+Read Travelweekli’s 4-Day Bergen Norway Itinerary for tips for Bergen